Older Adults and Slip and Fall Injuries

 Understanding the Problem of Elderly Slips and Falls

 The CDC estimates that around one-third of all older adults slip and fall in any given year.
 In 2013 alone, around 2.5 million fall-related injuries among the elderly required treatment in an emergency department, while more than 700,000 needed to be hospitalized.
 In a year, the direct medical costs of senior falls totals more than $30 billion.

 If an elderly loved one recently suffered injuries in a slip and fall accident, you should talk to an experienced Aurora slip and fall lawyer to learn more about filing a claim for compensation.
-Contact Woodruff Johnson & Evans today.
+Contact Woodruff Johnson & Evans Law Offices today.